KEditToolBar Class

 [explicit] KEditToolBar::KEditToolBar(KActionCollection *collection, QWidget *parent = nullptr)

-You @em must pass along your collection of actions (some of which appear in your toolbars).
+You must pass along your collection of actions (some of which appear in your toolbars).

 [explicit] KEditToolBar::KEditToolBar(KXMLGUIFactory *factory, QWidget *parent = nullptr)